 Estimated Value of Property.
-At the County's request, Integra Realty Resources, Rocklin, California (the "Appraiser") prepared an appraisal report (the "Appraisal") for the taxable real property within the District, which sets forth a total hypothetical bulk vale of not less than \$39,290,000, as of December 17, 2018 (the "Appraised Value").
-The Appraiser has provided a bring forward letter confirming the estimate of value of not less than \$39,290,000 as of , 2019.
-The valuation assumes completion of the Facilities funded by the Bonds (but not any Additional Bonds) and accounts for the impact of the lien of the Special Tax.
+At the County's request, Integra Realty Resources, Rocklin, California (the "Appraiser") prepared an appraisal report (the "Appraisal") for the taxable real property within the District, which sets forth a total hypothetical bulk value of not less than \$92,007,000 (the "Appraised Value"), as of March 24, 2021 (the "Date of Value").
+The valuation assumes completion of the Facilities funded by the 2019 Bonds and 2021 Bonds (but not any Additional Bonds) and accounts for the impact of the lien of the Special Tax.
 See "THE FACILITIES."
 In considering the estimates of value evidenced by the Appraisal, it should be noted that the Appraisal is based upon a number of standard and special assumptions which affect the estimates as to value, in addition to the assumption of completion of the Facilities and other hypothetical circumstances.
-See "APPRAISAL OF PROPERTY WITHIN THE DISTRICT" and Appendix B.
+See APPENDIX B.

-Based on issuance of the 2019 Bonds in the aggregate principal amount of \$12,000,000, the aggregate ratio of the estimated total Appraised Value to the principal amount of the Bonds is approximately 3.27:1.
-See "APPRAISAL OF PROPERTY THE DISTRICT."
+Based on issuance of the 2021 Bonds in the aggregate principal amount of \$6,000,000 and the outstanding principal amount of the 2019 Bonds of \$11,970,000, the aggregate ratio of the estimated total Appraised Value to the principal amount of the Bonds is approximately 5.12:1.
+See "APPRAISAL OF PROPERTY WITHIN THE DISTRICT."